gocryptobot/contracts-bounty/README.md

 * Lucky color

 Each match has two lucky colors; this is an information that is given to the players prior to the match.
 The smart contract chooses one as the luckier color (the probability is 0.5).
-Those parts that match the lucky color get extra points.
+Those parts that match the lucky color get extra points and the parts that match the lucky color chosen by the smart contract get additional extra points.

 * Points calculation (actual smart contract)